NVIDIA/Fuser/doc/reading/tma-modeling-in-depth.md

 }
 ```

-The predicate here is not required, but it can save some memory traffic.
+The predicate above is not required, but it can save memory traffic on some holes.
-If we know it is a hole, why bother transfering the garbage data it at all?

 If strong correctness is required, we need to assert that the condition of FTTC is false,
 because otherwise the generated code would preduce wrong results.